PopradiArpad/learn-js/paradigms/oop-and-fp.md

 ### Problems with Functional Programming only (Haskell)
 * Missing story-telling capability.
 The description of the goal of the app, the main players, roles, interactions are much more natural in OOP.
 * Discouraging academic language.
 * Forcing to think in the type system even if its not useful.
 It's like the forced two layer thinking of classical OOP languages where you need a class to have an object just for the sake of the language not by a the necessity of the domain.

 ## Problems with Object Orientation
 are arise if it's not combined with Functional Programming.
-If it concentrates too heavy on states forgetting the danger of shared states.
+If it concentrates too heavy on states forgetting the danger of shared states: possibly unprovable code.

-## Problems with inheritance
-Inheritance makes a tight coupling between parent and child classes.
-The child is a mix of the _whole_ parent and its own things _both in interface and in implementation_.
-The child must support the whole interface of its parent.
-Inheritance is a too rough mechanism.

-This is true for _all_ type of inheritance.

 ### 'Prefer Composition over Inheritance'
-Composition is much looser: it uses an other object intern.
+Composition is the loosest reusing mechanism: it uses an other object intern.
 That means it must know only the used part of its _interface_ and has not to represent it in front of the whole application.

-### Problems with classical inheritance

-* Forced two layers thinking even if its not useful.
-This a priory complication clouds the mind for simple solutions and opens up for thinking in the language drifting away from the domain.
-* Classes have too much power.
-Only they can instantiate the players of the game.
-If you need a someway specific figure you must change a class but that change have affect for all instances.
-This must be compensated somehow and so on and so on.
-Again we drift away from the domain into the language quirks.

 ## Inheritance in JavaScript
 What is inheritance?

-_Giving feature (data/behavior) of an object to another object._
+_Giving all feature (data/behavior) of an object to another object._

 ##### For what is inheritance good?
 * _In the model level: for abstraction._
 * _In the code level: for code reuse._

+#### Possible problems with inheritance
+Inheritance makes a tight coupling between parent and child.
+The child is a mix of the _whole_ parent and its own things _both in interface and in implementation_.
+The child must support the whole interface of its parent.

+This is true for _all_ type of inheritance.

 ##### There are two main variants according how the objects are related after the inheritance act:
 * the objects stay related
 * the objects are detached

 But because JavaScript is so flexible, you can mix out your own inheritance mechanisms for your own purposes from different mechanisms!

 ### Prototypal Inheritance
 The feature is on the _prototype_ chain.